suloku/gcmm/trunk/readme.txt

 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'
 * Backups and restores savegames into GCI format
 * Restores savegames in GCS/SAV format
-* Deletes savegames from slot B memory card
+* Deletes savegames from memory card
 * Wiimote and GameCube controller support
 * Power button support
-* Front SD (wii) and SDGecko (gc) support
+* Front SD and FAT32 USB device (wii) and SDGecko (gamecube) support
+* Shows savegame information, alongside Icon and Banner!
-* A nice UI
+* A (somewhat) nice UI
 * Open Source!

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.1 - august 29, 2012 - By suloku]

+* Icon and banner by dronesplitter!
+* Added USB-SD selection in wiimode (only at boot)
+* Added card slot selection (wii mode only)
+* Propper GCI backup and restore.
+Now GCMM uses __card_getstatusex and __card_setstatuex, which provide a more 1:1 backup/restore
+* Correctly displaying savegame Date information
+* Savegame information rearranged.

 Accepted PlabloACZ and Picachu025 modifications, with the following changes:

-*tweaked mount function
+* Tweaked mount function
-*Filenames are no longer prefixed with a number for current sesion.
-Instead, when backing up a savegame if the same file exists on SD it will be prefixed with a growing number (if 00-savegame.gci exists, then it will try 01-savegame.gci, 02-savegame.gci... and so on)
+* Filenames are no longer prefixed with a number for current sesion.
+Instead, savegames are suffixed with a number.
+When backing up a savegame if the same file exists on SD it will be prefixed with a growing number (if savegame_00.gci exists, then it will try savegame_01.gci, savegame_02.gci... and so on)
-*Infinite loop won't happen when backupping a savegame
+* Infinite loop can't happen when backupping a savegame as in r11 MOD 2.

 [What's New r11 MOD 2 - September 11, 2011 - By Pikachu025]
 * R (GC-Pad) / 1 (Wiimote) now launches a "backup all" mode, where all saves on the memory card are written to the SD card without any user prompts in the meantime.